arman-sakif/arman-sakif/README.md

 ---

 🌱 I’m currently learning
 - Systems Programming and Linux
 - Advanced Database Systems

 ---

 ## 🌟 Fun Facts
 - 📚 I love diving into research and solving complex problems.
 - 🏋️‍♂️ Health and fitness are an integral part of my routine.
-Soccer is my favorite sports.
+Soccer is my favorite sport.

 ---